Welcome to Anoka Technical College from the Office of Financial Aid.

 When/How/Where is Financial Aid Disbursed?

-Disbursement of financial aid begins on the third Friday of the term for all students with a completed financial aid file and continues weekly thereafter.
+Disbursement of financial aid occurs through Higher One beginning by the third Friday of the term for all students with a completed financial aid file, and continues weekly thereafter.
 Students must maintain eligibility for financial aid programs for funds to be disbursed.

 Financial aid funds are disbursed to you through your Anoka Technical College student account.
 A student account is established for you by the Anoka Technical College Business Office.
 Your student account reflects your financial activities with the College including charges for tuition and fees, authorized bookstore charges, personal payments made, and disbursement of financial aid funds.

 If your financial aid exceeds your tuition and fee charges, the difference is mailed to your permanent address or direct deposited to a bank account per the arrangement that you have made with the Business Office.
 Excess aid, tuition refunds, and other refunds to students are managed by the Higher One Corporation.
 For more information on direct deposit options, please contact the Business Office.

 If your charges exceed your financial aid, you are required to pay the difference by the tuition due date identified in the College Calendar.
 Please contact the Business Office for more information regarding this due date or if you wish to make payment arrangements for your balance due.

 When financial aid funds are disbursed, the system does a final review of your status, and disburses the financial aid that is appropriate for the number of credits for which you are enrolled.

 You can request a tax transcript from the IRS free of charge by calling 1-800-908-9946 or access the IRS website at www.irs.gov.

 - In the Tools section of the homepage click on "Order a Tax Return or Account Transcript", click 'order a transcript", enter the tax filers information using the address that was listed on the tax return, click continue.